omerenma/omerenma/README.md

 <h1>Software engineer</h1>
 <div>
   <p>
     I'm Kingsley!
-A software architect with experience in building server side applications using NodeJS and client side applications using React, Vue and Angular.
+A software architect with experience in micro-frontend architecture and micro-services at backend.
+My goal is to build highly performant and scalable fontend and backend solutions with key concern on software quality.
-    I lay strong emphasis on micro-service architectur on the server-side and micro-frontend architecture using single-spa and webpack5 module federation on the browser while ensuring code quality, modularity and performance
   </p>
 </div>
 <div style="display: inline_block; background:red;">